tc-mccarthy/edu/exercises/js/filter_foods/README.md

 ## Getting started

-The editor of this piece, world-renowned food critic Anton Ego, has worked with the design team to lay out the application in a grid powered by flexbox.
+The editor of this piece, world-renowned food critic Anton Ego, has worked with the design team to lay out the application in a grid powered by flex box.
 You'll notice that when the page loads initially all of the choices are visible.
 Ego has asked that you keep this, but that you make it so that when a user chooses a category from the filter dropdown, the visible choices are narrowed only to those that fit within the selection.

 This means you'll probably need some styles to show and hide each item and update the HTML to further classify each item so you can easily select it.

-Oh yeah, you'll want to learn a new trick that shows fewer items per row on mobile so that each item has a little more real-estate.
 Fewer items on mobile... or more items on not mobile?